lilyjma/Flask-React-Postgres/README.md

-2. Start the Flask server
+2. Change back to root directory and start the Flask server
    ```
    python manage.py runserver
    ```